apache/hbase-operator-tools/hbase-hbck2/README.md

    restores 'hbase.version' if missing.
 Interacts with the filesystem only!
 Modified regions need to be reopened to pick-up changes.
    If -i or --inputFiles is specified, pass one or more input file names.
-   Each file contains <TABLENAME>, one per line.
+   Each file contains table names, one per line.
 For example:
-     $ HBCK2 extraRegionsInMeta -i fileName1 fileName2
+     $ HBCK2 filesystem -i fileName1 fileName2

  fixMeta
    Do a server-side fix of bad or inconsistent state in hbase:meta.